National Harbor, MD • August 27-29, 2025 |

 Watch as top innovators from industry, government, and academia compete to deliver cutting-edge solutions that advance Modular Open Systems Architecture.
 This high-stakes challenge showcases breakthrough ideas designed to accelerate modernization, improve interoperability, and meet mission-critical needs.
 Join us to see who will win the MOSA Innovation Challenge and help shape the future of defense innovation.

-Tri-Service Led: These leading Open Standards that have been developed by, within and/or supporting Tri-Service programs and hot projects follow a modular open systems approach (requirements) to different degrees.
+Tri-Service Panel: These leading Open Standards that have been developed by, within and/or supporting Tri-Service programs and hot projects follow a modular open systems approach (requirements) to different degrees.
 And more often it seems we’re seeing overlap with the core benefits of each drawing greater applicability (and fielding) in air, ground and above and below-sea platforms.
 Here’s an open discussion with key influencers from Army, Air Force and Navy.
 Join this talk for a rare opportunity to learn if, how and when they are lining up with upcoming RFPs calling out specific standards.
 Where does your strategy or work product fit into these evolving plans.

 Object Management Group (OMG) is a non-profit the global Standards Development Organization (SDO) for digital/systems MBSE specification standards selected to develop architectures, frameworks, middleware, models, ontologies, platform foundations, and vertical standards throughout industry, the DoD, Services, NASA and many coalition partners.
 OMG is leading several key working groups for DOD and should be at the forefront of the TechConnect panel discussion selection.
 OMG Panel members will be made up of DoD, Service and Industry DEs & SEs and OMG Chairs that will discuss the DOD MOSA Enabling Environment Platforms with MBSE Standards, applications and repositories that utilize the preponderance of OMG standards as well as other organization standards. -A number of upcoming decision meetings between December – February will formulate the final speakers and information presented. -For the record, non-profits should be comped panel discussion fees due to their 501(c) non-profit status.
 This panel discussion addresses each Service/Entity as an enterprise on and into itself that must integrate programs, program offices, acquisitions and as it applies to digital and systems engineering development and integration environments.
 This is the “enabling environment” that will modernize the engineering back office of the DOD leveraging OMG standards.